xalaida/laravel-position/README.md

 #### Move

-You can also use the `move` method that sets a new position value and updates the model immediately:
+You can also use the `move` method, which sets a new position value and updates the model immediately.
+For example:

 ```php
 $category->move(3);
 ```

-If you want to move the model to the end of the sequence, you can use a negative position value:
+If you want to move the model to the end of the sequence, you can use a negative position value.
+For example:

 ```php
 $category->move(-1); // Move to the end